-Decent work is integral to efforts to reduce poverty and is a key mechanism for achieving equitable, inclusive and sustainable development.
-It involves opportunities for work that is productive and delivers a fair income, provides security in the workplace and social protection for workers and their families, and gives people the freedom to express their concerns, to organize and to participate in decisions that affect their lives.
+Decent work is integral to poverty reduction efforts and is a key mechanism for achieving equitable, inclusive and sustainable development.
+It involves opportunities for work that is productive and delivers a fair income, provides security in the workplace and social protection for workers and their families, produces better perspective for personal development and social integration, and gives people the freedom to express their concerns, to organize and to participate in decisions that affect their lives.

-The 2008 ILO Declaration on Social Justice for a Fair Globalization recommended the establishment of indicators to track progress made in promoting decent work.
-In September of the same year, the ILO convened an international Tripartite Meeting of Experts (TME) on the Measurement of Decent Work.
+The 2008 ILO Declaration on Social Justice for a Fair Globalization suggested the establishment of indicators to track progress made in promoting decent work due to an increased insistence to deliver quality and decent job.
+The ILO convened an international Tripartite Meeting of Experts (TME) on the Measurement of Decent Work in September 2008.
 It gathered experts’ views and recommendations on the conceptual framework proposed by the ILO.
 Later in the year, the ILO Governing Body and the 18th International Conference of Labour Statisticians (ICLS) adopted the proposed framework of Decent Work Indicators.

 The measurement framework on decent work covers ten substantive elements corresponding to the four strategic pillars of the Decent Work Agenda: employment opportunities; adequate earnings and productive work; decent hours; combining work, family and personal life; work that should be abolished; stability and security of work; equal opportunity and treatment in employment; safe work environment; social security; and, social dialogue, workers’ and employers’ representation.
 An additional element, economic and social context of decent work, helps determine what constitute decency in society as well as the extent to which the achievement of decent work enhances national economic, social and labor market performance.